 ProRes support in FFmpeg – I love it!

 FFmpeg added support for ProRes in october 2011 – which made my life a little easier.
-The added support for ProRes closed a big gap for me as I quite often gets exports in ProRes and needs to transcode it into something more lossy like H.264 for usage on the web.
+The added support for ProRes closed a big gap for me as I quite often get exports in ProRes and need to transcode it into something more lossy like H.264 for usage on the web.

-FFmpegs support for ProRes will also lead VLC to supporting ProRes in their upcoming 1.2 release.
+FFmpegs support for ProRes will also lead VLC in supporting ProRes in their upcoming 1.2 release.
 Great!

 (Update: It was later renamed to version 2.0 and was released in february 2012.)